Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Set-up

 The ensemble is coupled to a thermal bath at inverse temperature $\beta = 1/k_\text{B} T$, where $k_\text{B}$ denotes Boltzmann's constant.
 We assume that the bath cannot distinguish between the particles of the ensemble so that the system-bath coupling can be described in terms of the collective interaction Hamiltonian

-Here, the $E_\mu$ are the non-diagonal generators of the tensor-product representation of $SU(d)$, the Hermitian operators $B_\mu=B_{-\mu}$ correspond to observables of the bath and $\Delta$ sets the coupling strength.
-From the commutation relation $[D_i,E_\mu]=v^i_\mu E_\mu$, we can now determine the relevant Bohr frequencies $\omega_\mu$ of the system, which are defined by the relation
+Here, the $E_\mu$ are the non-diagonal generators of the tensor-product representation of $\mathrm{SU}(d)$, the Hermitian operators $B_\mu=B_{-\mu}$ correspond to observables of the bath and $\Delta$ sets the coupling strength.
+From the commutation relation $[D_i,E_\mu]=v^i_\mu E_\mu$, we can now determine the relevant Bohr frequencies $\omega_\mu$ of the system (i.e., the gaps in its spectrum), which are defined by the relation

 Thus, we have $\omega_\mu= \Omega \sum_i a_i v_\mu^i$, where $v^i_\mu$ is the element $i$ of the root vector associated with the generator $e_\mu$.

 To describe the dynamics of the ensemble, we apply the standard weak-coupling, Born-Markov and secular approximations.
 These approximations require that the time scale of the system-bath interaction, which determined be the inverse coupling strength, is much larger than the relaxation time of the bath and the time scale of the bare system, which is determined by its Bohr frequencies \cite{breuer2002theory}.
 Under these conditions, one can derive the collective weak-coupling master equation